bllakk/JDMGarage/README.md

 ## Overview

-LibertyWalk-Java is a system model for a garage specializing in JDM (Japanese Domestic Market) cars.
-The system manages detailed information about cars, their components, modifications, and other related aspects.
-It has been designed to reflect the complex interactions and relationships between classes using object-oriented concepts such as composition, association, inheritance, and aggregation.
+LibertyWalk-Java is a model system for a garage specializing in JDM cars.
+The system manages detailed information about vehicles, their components, modifications, and other related aspects.
+Designed for learning purposes, it evolves incrementally as new object-oriented programming concepts are mastered, such as composition, association, inheritance, and aggregation.

 ---